ragnar76/afros/README.md

   Source: http://acp.atari.org/ (search for Photoline)

 ##News in this release

+### 2019/06/30  (Summer in the City)
+- updated emutos to 0.9.11
+- updated TeraDesk to 4.0.7
+- updated MiNT to 1.19
+- moved pre-installed binaries to a new folder called tools to clean up messy c:\
+- Q.E.D, Kronos, Zview and Aniplayer updated
+- Added
+ * Photline, COPS, Setflg and Puzzle97
+ * Some cpx file from the Falcon Language Disk
+ * AHCC and ORCS as development platform
+ * Bootconf from Uwe Seimet to edit NVRAM settings
+ * Netsurf as second Webbrowser
+ * Atari IRC
+ * some unix sys-root tools from freemint
+- changed BootColorDepth
+- changed mint.cnf and xaaes.cnf to match moved tools
+- recreated desktop links
+- added some more symbolic links to get a more proper lsb like filesystem
+- modified links in taskbar
+- rearranged the taskbar with submenus
+- start merging README and install.txt into one README

 ### 2008/12/17 = AFROS 8.12 (Ubuntu-like versioning)
 - config: 64 MB FastRAM, [ETH0] reconfigured to 192.168.251.1<->2
 - new EmuTOS 0.8.4+ (fresh CVS build)